1988 NFL season: Draft

 The 1988 NFL draft was held from April 24 to 25, 1988, at New York City's Marriott Marquis.
-With the first pick, the Atlanta Falcons selected linebacker Aundray Bruce from the Auburn University.
+With the first pick, the Atlanta Falcons selected linebacker Aundray Bruce from Auburn University.

 Officiating changes

 Johnny Grier became the first African-American in NFL history to be promoted to referee.
 Grier replaced Bob Frederic, who retired in the offseason after 17 seasons as a referee.
 Grier was the field judge in the previous season's Super Bowl XXII, which was the same game that Doug Williams of the Washington Redskins became the first African-American quarterback to win the Super Bowl.
 Grier would be a referee until a career-ending injury during the 2004 season.